 The CHAN_ABORT register forces channels to complete early.
 There is one bit for each channel, and writing a 1 terminates that channel.
 This clears the transfer counter and forces the channel into an inactive state.

-Channels do not generate a normal completion interrupt when they are aborted.
+Aborting a DMA channel does not cause assertion of its IRQ; abort does not count as a completion for IRQ purposes.

-Warning: the channel may already have a bus transfer in flight between the read and write master, and this transfer cannot be revoked.
-Starting the channel again while old transfers are still in flight can cause loss of data.
-The channel bit in the CHAN_ABORT register will stay high until the channel has reached a safe state; generally this takes only a few cycles.
+At the point where the corresponding CHAN_ABORT register bit is set high, a channel may have bus transfers currently in flight between the read and write master, and these transfers cannot be revoked.
+Once set, a bit in CHAN_ABORT stays high until these transfers complete, and the channel reaches a safe state, which generally takes only a few cycles.
 The correct procedure is to write a bitmap into CHAN_ABORT of the channels you wish to terminate, and then poll the register until it reads all-zeroes.

+Following an abort, the channel must not be restarted until the corresponding bit in CHAN_ABORT is once again seen low.
+Starting the channel